Visualization Selection Guide

 ax.plot(monthly['month_str'], monthly['rolling_3m'], linestyle='--', label='3M Avg')

-The rolling average should complement the raw line, not replace it.
+The rolling average should sit next to the raw line, not replace it.
 Show both.

-Starting the y-axis at a non-zero value exaggerates small changes visually.
-Always start at 0 unless the range of variation is large relative to the absolute value (e.g., stock prices).
+If the y-axis does not start at zero, small changes look much bigger than they are.
+Always start at 0, unless the value range is large compared to the absolute value (for example, stock prices).

-Use when: comparing a numeric metric across discrete categories (stations, payment methods, parking types).
+Use when: you want to compare a number across separate categories (stations, payment methods, parking types).

 sns.barplot(data=station_rev, x='station_code', y='amount', ax=ax)

-Avoid when: - You have more than ~12 categories — the chart becomes unreadable.
-Filter to top N, or switch to a table. - You want to show change over time with many time points — use a line chart.
+Avoid when: - You have more than ~12 categories — the chart gets unreadable.
+Filter to top N, or switch to a table. - You want to show change over time across many time points — use a line chart.

 Vertical vs. Horizontal

-Use horizontal bars when category labels are long — they're easier to read than rotated x-axis labels.
+Use horizontal bars when category labels are long.
+They are easier to read than rotated x-axis labels.

 sns.barplot(data=station_rev, y='station_code', x='amount', orient='h', ax=ax)